Steel Prices

 How might the CSP shift Nucor’s commercial strategy?

-In Nucor’s 2023 annual report, they estimated that “greater than 80% of sheet sales were to contract customers.”
+In its 2023 annual report, Nucor estimated that “greater than 80% of sheet sales were to contract customers.”
 These contracts typically incorporate monthly or quarterly price adjustments reflecting changes in market-based indices and/or raw material costs.
-Our research shows that the index-based portion of these contracts are generally transacted with a discount to the underlying index.
-The balance of their sales were conducted in the spot market.
+Our research shows that the index-based portion of these contracts is generally transacted with a discount to the underlying index.
+The balance of its sales were conducted in the spot market.

 Nucor may very well try to use the CSP as an adjustment mechanism in these contract sales instead of an index such as CRU.
 If they do, steel buyers will rightfully be skeptical of allowing a producer to set the price in legally enforceable contracts.
 Yet, some buyers may allow limited exposure to this so that they can remain close with a key supplier.
 After all, in the steel market, relationships between buyers and sellers can carry an intrinsic value.

-A second more likely option may emerge for the strategic use of their CSP.
-In the first several weeks of utilizing CSP, Nucor has dramatically undercut the spot market and offered prices competitive with discounted contracts.
+A second, more likely option may emerge for the strategic use of its CSP.
+In the first several weeks of utilizing the CSP, Nucor dramatically undercut the spot market and offered prices competitive with discounted contracts.
 By doing this, we believe Nucor has invested in credibility by bringing a more relevant price to the market.

 If Nucor continues to provide competitive prices with typical lead times, we find it likely that Nucor may shift some portion of discounted contract sales into the spot market in 2025, as buyers will no longer need to negotiate add-on sales to these discounted contracts.